8 - 9 a.m. - Registration, Breakfast, and Networking

 Nonprofits are constantly challenged to serve their mission and expand resources; resources that are hard to come by when competing with every other nonprofit in the world.
 Viewing these competitors as partners in creative collaboration can be a game changer.
 However, while combining efforts with other nonprofits can pay big dividends these alliances can be hard to organize and manage.
 Let’s face it, nonprofit leaders can be fiercely independent.
 In this session participants will learn about successful projects, how to approach alliances of various types, and to be ready to consider the possibilities.

-Louise Dickmeyer, executive director, Southern Minnesota Children’s Museum
+Louise Dickmeyer, chief executive officer, Children’s Museum of Southern Minnesota

 An Aging Population: Responding to Demographic Trends in Southwest Minnesota

 We are having an explosion of numbers in our aging population.
 Estimates show an increase in our area from 55,000 to 70,000 by 2030 - only 10 years away!
 What are we in the nonprofit world going to do about it?
 How can we creatively adapt to meet the changing needs of this population?
 Join our panel discussion to begin the conversation as we talk about our strengths and opportunities as nonprofits caring for this special group of people.

 Karen Koeder, associate director, CREST; Jamie Lanners, community coordinator, Marshall Area Dementia Awareness Network; and Laura Thomas, Age Friendly Communities coordinator, Prairie Five Community Action

 Peer to Peer Conversation: Creating an Inclusive Workplace Culture